-A sixth form Secondary School Leaving Certificate with an average of at least 80% and a working knowledge of English as may be demonstrated through an appropriate oral test,
+a) A sixth form Secondary School Leaving Certificate with an average of at least 80% and a working knowledge of English as may be demonstrated through an appropriate oral test, or b) A minimum of seven GCSE/GCE passes including English Language and a numerate subject (Mathematics, Statistics or Accounting) of which at least two must be at "A" level.
+Only grades A, B and C are acceptable, or

-- or - b) A minimum of seven GCSE/GCE passes including English Language and a numerate subject (Mathematics, Statistics or Accounting) of which at least two must be at "A" level.
-Only grades A, B and C are acceptable, - or - c) Students possessing the P.A.
-College Certificate in Business and Information Technology or a P.A.
-College Diploma, having completed one of the Diploma programmes offered by the College, are entitled to be admitted to any of the College's degree level programmes, provided they achieve creditable performance as determined and assessed by the College Bodies. - or - d) Any qualification officially deemed to be equivalent to the above. - e) Candidates possessing a sixth form Secondary School Leaving Certificate with an average of at least 60% will be required to attend a short course of English Language, Mathematics and Statistics, and Accounting for a period of four weeks before the official commencement of the academic period.
+- c) Any qualification officially deemed to be equivalent to the above. - d) Candidates possessing a sixth form Secondary School Leaving Certificate with an average of at least 60% will be required to attend a short course of English Language, Mathematics and Statistics, and Accounting for a period of four weeks before the official commencement of the academic period.
 The results of the formal examination attended by the student at the end of the course will determine whether the student is admitted or not to the programme.